Can You Take Hairspray On a Plane? 2026 TSA Rules

 Final Thoughts

-Now you know you can bring hairspray in both carry-on and checked luggage just make sure to stay within the TSA size limit especially for carry-on baggage.
+Now you know that you can bring hairspray in both carry-on and checked bags just make sure to stay within the TSA size limit for carry-on.

 If you plan to bring large sized products like hairspray, suntan lotion, shaving cream, or mousse, just pack them in your checked bag.